lucacampanella/corda-flows-doc-builder/README.md

 ```
 java -jar [-Dorg.slf4j.simpleLogger.defaultLogLevel=<logLevel>] graph-builder-<version>-all.jar
 <path/to/input_jar.jar> \
+[paths/to/sourceFilesFolder, paths/to/additionalSource/File.java,
-[path/to/additionalClasspathJars.jar ...] \
+path/to/additionalClasspathJars.jar ...] \
 [-o <path/to/output_folder>] \
 [-d <decompilerName>]
+[-l] [--no-box-subflows] [-s] [--no-arrows]
 ```
 Meaning:
 - `-Dorg.slf4j.simpleLogger.defaultLogLevel=<logLevel>`: optional parameter to decide the log level.
 Complete `<logLevel>` with one of the [slf4j log levels](https://www.slf4j.org/apidocs/org/slf4j/event/Level.html).
 - `graph-builder-<version>-all.jar`: the analyzer executable
-- `<path/to/input_jar.jar>`: path to the jar to be analyzed
+- `<path/to/input_jar.jar>`: path to the jar to be analyzed.
+Other files can be added.
+Accepted inputs are `.jar`, `.java` or folders containing either of them.
+The folders are analyzed recursively.
+The typical usage of this option is to add to the analysis the source files that produced the `jar`, so that information such as line numbers or comments are preserved.
+In fact if the initiating classes have a top level comment, this is inserted in the ascii doc.
+The `sourceFilesPath` option is particularly useful in combination with `--only-source-files` and `--draw-line-numbers`.
-- `path/to/additionalClasspathJars.jar ...`: optional, add more jars to the analysis.
-Especially useful when the jar to be analyzed is not a fat Jar and the analysis still needs some dependencies.
+Also useful when the Jar to be analyzed is not a fat Jar and the analysis still needs some dependencies.
 - `-o <path/to/output_folder>`: the output folder where the resulting documentation should be placed.
 Default: `graphs`
 - `-d <decompilerName>`: change the decompiler used.
 Available options: `CFR`, `Fernflower`
 Default: `CFR`
+- `-l`/`--draw-line-numbers`: boolean option to draw line numbers left to the expression.
+If the files are decompiled and not added as `.java`, the line numbers will correspond to the ones generated during decompilation.
+Default: `false`
+- `-s`/`--only-source-files`: if some `.java` files are passed, this option allows to only analyze and output the documentation regarding these source files and omit all the other classes tagged as `@StartableByRPC` that are found in Jar files.
+- `--no-box-subflows`: don't draw dashed boxes around each subflow.

 ## Running the tests